DataCampM2DSSAF/suivi-du-data-camp-datacamp_gmma/README.md

 Link to the Overleaf report:
 https://www.overleaf.com/read/xkncrrjpsrbw

-Link to Samuel's Kaggle notebook : https://www.kaggle.com/necrobs/data-camp
+Link to Samuel's Kaggle public notebook : https://www.kaggle.com/necrobs/data-camp

 ### You can find different files in this GitHub :